 When one young person came out to her family, her mum told her was probably 'just a phase’, comparing it to an old leather jacket she went through a phase of wearing in her youth!

-This seems to be a fairly common response, particularly from parents.
-Luckily, there is information and support out there for the families of young people who are LGBTQ+, and advice on accepting your child's sexuality or gender identity.
+Hearing a response like that from someone in your family is hurtful.
+Fortunately, there is information and support out there for the families of young people who are LGBTQ+, and advice on accepting your child's sexuality or gender identity.
 You could try directing your family to one of these websites if it seems like they're struggling:

 It can be difficult at first but have confidence that people will get over it and stop caring.
 It can help to look at it from their viewpoint, it's not something that they expected and it can help to be understanding of them, like you want them to be understanding to you.